-

 Why Is My Pilot Light Loud

 Make sure that the pilot light is functioning properly before attempting any repairs or replacements on your fireplace.
-Inspect other parts of the fireplace for defective components and test the fan or blower to ensure proper operation.
+Inspect other parts of the fireplace for defective components.
+Test the fan or blower to ensure proper operation.

-If damage has been done, replace damaged components as needed in order to restore functionality to your fireplace.
+If damage has been done, replace damaged components as needed.
+This will restore functionality to your fireplace.

 Why is my pilot light so loud?